 The ‘all-natural’ active ingredients in our super strength dental concentrate are proven* to quickly kill and eliminate the harmful bacteria in your mouth that are the primary cause* of:

 Receding Gums, Bad Breath, Bleeding Gums, Tooth Decay, Swollen Gums, Gum Infections, Gum Disease, Inflamed Gums, Gingivitis, Gum Pockets & Sore Gums

 Surgical treatment for periodontal disease

 - Pocket depth reduction.
-In healthy mouth, the firmly teeth are surrounded with gum tissue and it has protected with bones in jaw.
-The periodontal disease damages the bones and tissue and leave the open space that called as pocket.
-When the pocket get larger, the bacteria become easier to inside and lead into more damage over and over.
+In a healthy mouth, the firm teeth are surrounded with gum tissue and it has protected with bones in the jaw.
+The periodontal disease damages the bones and tissue and leaves the open space called pocket.
+When the pocket gets larger, the bacteria become easier to inside and lead to more damage over and over.
 The pocket reduction is also known as flap surgery.
 This procedure fold backs the gum tissue and removes the bacteria that hide underneath.
-In this procedure it also can remove tissue that hard to survive because too damaged.
+In this procedure, it also can remove tissue that hard to survive because too damaged.
 The healthy tissue than sewed again into the place.
 As tooth and root free from bacteria, the gums are reattached to teeth again.

 - Regeneration.
-In severe gum disease, bone and tissue that support teeth has been lost.
+In severe gum disease, bone, and tissue that support teeth has been lost.
 The regeneration process restores the areas.
-The bone graft performs to stimulate growth of new bon or apply protein to stimulate growth of new tissue.
+The bone graft performs to stimulate the growth of new bone or apply protein to stimulate the growth of new tissue.

 - Soft tissue graft.
-This is procedure to handle gum recession.
-When the gum receded, roots become more reveal.
+This is a procedure to handle the gum recession.
+When the gum receded, the roots become more revealing.
 This makes teeth look longer and more sensitive to cold and hot.
-This procedure sews the tissue from other areas in mouth to gum area and cover roots and restore the gum line.
+This procedure sews the tissue from other areas in the mouth to the gum area and covers roots and restores the gum line.